renovatebot/renovate/lib/modules/manager/cargo/readme.md

 Next, all `hostRules` with both a token or username/password and `matchHost` will be fetched, except for any `github.com` one from above.

-Rules from this list are converted to environment variable directives if they match _any_ of the following characteristics:
+Rules from this list are converted to environment variable directives if they match _any_ of these characteristics:

 - No `hostType` is defined, or
 - `hostType` is `cargo`, or